Pablo-LS/Reconocimiento_Canciones_NLP/README.md

 ## Usage
 **1. Install the required libraries to run the program:** <br>
-   These are located in the main file, already prepared for execution. <br>
+   These are located in the Libraries file, already prepared for execution. <br>

 **2. Enter the names of the songs you want to compare and their lyrics:** <br>
    By default, the program includes some example songs.
 Simply change the names and paste the lyrics of the songs you want to compare: <br>